adrianhelvik/funky-di/README.md

 more succinct and I like to to be able to choose.

-For this reason I added the possibility to set `option.onlyDefaultParam` if you wish to explicitly angular style DI.
+For this reason I added the possibility to set `option.onlyDefaultParam` if you wish to enable angular style DI.

 ### container.injectFunction